mustafamerttunali/deep-learning-training-gui/README.md

 * You will be able to Fine-Tuning your model.
 In this way, you can easily increase the success rate of the model.

-* You will be able to see which parts your model focuses on while classifying images (Class activation map, heat map - heatmap)
+* You will be able to see which parts your model focuses on while classifying images (Class activation map, heat map - heatmap - available for MobileNetV2 only)

 ### DLTGUI Version 1.0.6